Battagram District: Demographics

+Population

-At the time of the 2017 census the district had a population of 476,749, of which 238,402 were males and 238,312 females.
-The entire population was rural.
-The literacy rate was 36.31% - the male literacy rate was 53.81% while the female literacy rate was 19.36%.
-161 people in the district were from religious minorities.
+As of the 2023 census, Batagram district has 51,366 households and a population of 335,984.
+The district has a sex ratio of 101.26 males to 100 females and a literacy rate of 39.09%: 54.69% for males and 23.34% for females.
+103,719 (30.89% of the surveyed population) are under 10 years of age.
+The entire population lives in rural areas.
+799 (0.24%) people in the district are from religious minorities, mainly Christians.

+Language

-At the time of the 2017 census, 82.19% of the population spoke Pashto and 2.87% Hindko as their first language.
-14.32% of the population spoke a language recorded as 'Other' on the census, mainly Kohistani languages.
+At the time of the 2023 census, 81.94% of the population spoke Pashto, 3.85% Hindko and 2.11% Kohistani as their first language.
+11.88% of the population spoke languages classified as 'Others', mainly other Kohistani languages.

 Administration

 The district has geographical borders with the districts of Kohistan to the north, Mansehra to the east and southeast, Torghar to the south and Shangla to the west.
-The district consists of two sub-divisions or Tehsils, containing 20 in total.
-Union Councils:
+The district consists of only one sub-division or Tehsil, containing 12 in total Union Councils:

+In 2022, Allai Tehsil was separated and upgraded to District status.

 Provincial Assembly

 2005 earthquake

 Battagram was one of the areas affected by the Pakistan earthquake of October 8, 2005 when more than 4,500 people were killed and approximately 35,000 were injured.
 Many residents of the area were rendered homeless and without shelter.
 Since October 8, 2005, the NGOs and the governmental organization Earthquake Reconstruction and Rehabilitation Authority have been engaged in reconstruction work but as of 2009, the reconstruction work is not completed.
 In some cases residents have rebuilt houses themselves.